duanegoodner/docker-postgres-mimiciii/README.md

 ### 9. Removing the database

 > [!NOTE]
->
 > Deleting the database will free up 50 GB of disk space.
-Re-building from the 6 GB raw `.csv.gz` files (downloaded in Step 2) takes ~20 - 40 minutes on a typical system.
-If you are done using the database for now, but may want to use it again later, removing the database (i.e. deleting the docker named volume) but keeping the raw `.csv.gz` files is a reasonable trade-off.
+Re-building from the 6 GB raw `.csv.gz` files (downloaded in Step 2) takes 20 &mdash; 40 minutes on a typical system.

 To delete the named volume where Docker stores the database, you first need to stop the container (if it's running):